 § 667-33 Recordation of affidavit, conveyance document; effect. (a) The affidavit required under section 667-32 and the conveyance document shall be recorded no earlier than ten days after the public sale is held but not later than forty-five days after the public sale is held.
-The affidavit and the conveyance document may be recorded separately and on different days....
+The affidavit and the conveyance document may be recorded separately and on different days. . .

-(b) When both the affidavit and the conveyance document are recorded:

-(1) The sale of the mortgaged property is considered completed;

-(2) All persons claiming by, through, or under the mortgagor and all other persons having liens on the mortgaged property junior to the lien of the foreclosing mortgagee shall be forever barred of and from any and all right, title, interest, and claims at law or in equity [\32] in and to the mortgaged property and every part of the mortgaged property, except as otherwise provided by law;
+- (b) When both the affidavit and the conveyance document are recorded: - The sale of the mortgaged property is considered completed; - (2) All persons claiming by, through, or under the mortgagor and all other persons having liens on the mortgaged property junior to the lien of the foreclosing mortgagee shall be forever barred of and from any and all right, title, interest, and claims at law or in equity in and to the mortgaged property and every part of the mortgaged property, except as otherwise provided by law;

 &lt;sup>19 The supreme court concluded that the plaintiff/high bidder was only entitled to reimbursement of his down payment with interest.
 Lee v.
-HSBC, 121 Hawafi at 296, 218 2.3d at 784.
+HSBC, 121 Hawai'i at 296, 218 P.3d at 784.

-§ 667-102.
-We reject, however, the AOAO's assertion that Lee v.
-HSBC is irrelevant solely because it involved a mortgage foreclosure, rather than an lien foreclosure.
-As association discussed above, Appellees have cited no authority for the proposition that the provide intended Legislature to associations with nonjudicial foreclosure powers other than pursuant to a power of sale, like mortagees, and we find review of the Indeed, our none. of the nonjudicial development applicable to laws foreclosure that the confirms associations provide intended to Legislature associations with essentially the same procedures foreclosure noniudicial available to mortgagees, which were then better tailored for associations in Act 182 with the provisions now set forth in Part VI of HRS chapter 667.
+association lien foreclosure.
+As discussed above, Appellees have cited no authority for the proposition that the Legislature intended to provide associations with nonjudicial foreclosure powers other than pursuant to a power of sale, like mortagees, and we find none.
+Indeed, our review of the development of the nonjudicial foreclosure laws applicable to associations confirms that the Legislature intended to provide associations with essentially the same nonjudicial foreclosure procedures available to mortgagees, which were then better tailored for associations in Act 182 with the provisions now set forth in Part VI of HRS chapter 667.

-Turning back to HRS § 667-102, set forth above, we conclude that the clear and is statutory language failed to unambiguous.
-Having challenge the nonjudicial power of sale foreclosure of the Property prior to the recordation of the Affidavit and the Quitclaim Deed, Sakal is now barred by HRS § 667-102(b)(2) from any claim to The Hawai'i itself. the Property Supreme Court has upheld a similar limit contained in HRS § 501-118 (2006), which bars any challenge to the transfer of title of foreclosed land court [\33] property after the issuance of a new TOT.
-See Aames Funding an exception to HRS § 667-33 and HRS Corp. v.
-Mores, 107 Hawafi 95, 110 directly Although not P.3d 1042. applicable here, because no new TOT was issued upon the conveyance of the Property to Kogen, Aames supports the enforceability of a bar to a challenge to a completed transfer of title such as the one in HRS § 667-102.21
+Turning back to HRS § 667-102, set forth above, we conclude that the statutory language is clear and unambiguous.
+Having failed to challenge the nonjudicial power of sale foreclosure of the Property prior to the recordation of the Affidavit and the Quitclaim Deed, Sakal is now barred by HRS § 667-102(b)(2) from any claim to the Property itself.
+The Hawai'i Supreme Court has upheld a similar limit contained in HRS § 501-118 (2006), which bars any challenge to the transfer of title of foreclosed land court property after the issuance of a new TCT.
+See Aames Funding Corp. v.
+Mores, 107 Hawai'i 95, 110 P.3d 1042.
+Although not directly applicable here, because no new TCT was issued upon the conveyance of the Property to Kogen, Aames supports the enforceability of a bar to a challenge to a completed transfer of title such as the one in HRS § 667-102.